Arronk/My-Coding-Journey/log.md

 straight forward.
 The algo was definately not as efficient as I am sure it could be but it did the trick for up to 5 elements.
 It would definately become unmanigable if numbers, symbols or more digits came into play.

+## Day 77: 24.06.2018

+### Progress: Finished a small edX Course of called Advanced CSS Concepts

+Had a busy day with the family and did not feel like getting stuck into the music pset on a Sunday arvo.
+Had a small CSS course that needed finishing before it expired so I gave that a crack and achieved the required pass rate to finish the course.
+I was quite dissappointed with this course and thought the previous Udemy Course was leagues ahead of it so I just skimmed through it and did not give it too much of my time.